 If everything is too good, you’re probably stuck not being awesome.
 Don’t join an “easy” crowd.
 You won’t grow.
 Many people

-Sing Me Home: Chats with Yo-Yo Ma, Max Jury and Imagine Dragons' Wayne Sermon, Plus Valerio Piccolo, Matt Hatt/Edda Glass, Shannon LaBrie and Dyan Exclusives
+Sing Me Home: Chats with Yo-Yo Ma, Max Jury and Imagine Dragons' Wayne Sermon, Plus Valerio Piccolo, Matt Hatt & Edda Glass and Shannon LaBrie Exclusives

 Since Laura Eason calls her tense romantic comedy Sex With Strangers, audiences can be forgiven for jumping to the correct conclusion that these strangers -- they're both writers -- won't waste too much time before having torrid sex with each other.

 "Mommy and Daddy fought but loved each other" Portrait of Jean-Jacques Rousseau by Maurice Quentin de La Tour The central

 And so we are given, as lucky surprise, something no one thought to even wish for, as this is the great book of what it might have been when the West Coast's writing scene coalesced as something unto its own self in all its driving, original, dynamic and even belligerent childishness.